-Whether you are in a relationship or not, self-love is critical when it comes to becoming the best version of who we are.
-For those of us that will be spending the holiday alone, there are a handful of effective ways to love ourselves this Valentine’s Day.
+Whether you’re in a relationship or not, self-love is critical when it comes to becoming the best version of yourself.
+For those who will be spending the holiday alone, here are a handful of ways to foster self-love this Valentine’s Day and throughout the year.

-- Create a List of What You Love about Yourself: They do not have to be big, monumental things either.
-Sometimes, just reminding ourselves that we have something to offer to the world is enough to lift our spirits.
-Set a timer for 5 minutes and write down everything that comes to mind when thinking about what makes you special, important, and even quirky.
-Get creative.
-There are most likely a TON of things that you are forgetting that you love about yourself.
+The items you list do not have to be big, monumental things.
+Sometimes, just reminding yourself that you have something to offer to the world is enough to lift your spirits.
+Set a timer for five minutes and write down everything that comes to mind when thinking about what makes you special, important and unique.
+Get creative!
+There are likely a ton of things that you are forgetting that you love about yourself.
+Your list might also remind you that are already whole on your own and because of that, anyone you allow into your life should only complement the things that you love about yourself.

-- Call Up a Single Friend: Too worried about being by your lonesome on Valentine’s Day?
-Never fear.
-Call up a friend and ask them if they have any plans.
+If being alone on Valentine’s Day is creating stress for you, call another single friend and ask them if they have any plans.
 What about a long-distance friend?
-Set up a facetime date, and catch up with an old friend of yours.
+Set up a FaceTime date and catch up.
 This can be an awesome way to remind yourself that you are loved by others.
-Valentine’s Day does NOT have to be all about romance!
-It can also be about friendship and just knowing that someone else cares for you.
+Valentine’s Day doesn’t have to be all about romance — it can also be about friendship and knowing that someone else cares for you.

-- Listen to Positive Music: For some reason, when we feel down about ourselves, we tend to gravitate towards sadder music.
+For some reason, when people feel down about themselves, they tend to gravitate towards sad music.
+Don’t make your mood worse by seeking out music that will keep you feeling sad!
 This Valentine’s Day, build a playlist of your favorite songs that always seem to be able to pull you out of a funk.
-Don’t make your mood worse by seeking out music that will keep you feeling sad.
-We may not realize the impact that music can have on us, but listening to positive songs has proven to increase feelings of happiness.
-Don’t be afraid to put on some of your favorite jams, and dance away your negative feelings.
+People may not realize the impact that music can have, but listening to positive songs is proven to increase feelings of happiness.
+Don’t be afraid to put on some of your favorite jams and dance away your negative feelings.